-It was after being exposed to the realities of old age, sickness and death, when Siddhartha Gautama, the Buddha, began vehemently studying the inner workings of his own mind.
-Ultimately, a piercing six-year journey of self observation and analysis cumulated in a level of psychological understanding that historically can be rivaled by no one.
+It was after being exposed to the realities of old age, sickness, and death, that Siddhartha Gautama, the Buddha, began vehemently studying the inner workings of his own mind.
+Ultimately, a piercing six-year journey of self-observation and analysis cumulated in a level of psychological understanding that historically can be rivaled by no one.
 Although he didn’t test his theories in a laboratory or conduct highly sophisticated experiments, his wisdom-laced words suggest that he had a far greater understanding of the brain and behavior than anyone ever to walk this planet.
-In fact, it was directly because of the Buddha’s supreme understanding that the previously mentioned William James, a man of great intellectual prowess himself, once offered his seat to a Buddhist monk, who had came to one of his lecture, and told him:
+In fact, it was directly because of the Buddha’s supreme understanding that the previously mentioned William James, a man of great intellectual prowess himself, once offered his seat to a Buddhist monk, who had come to one of his lectures, and told him:

 Take my chair.
 Yours is the psychology everyone will be studying 25 years from now.”

 To fully illuminate the Buddha’s unparalleled knowledge of human behavior and the brain, we can now turn our attention to comparing some of history’s most important psychological ‘discoveries’ from the past 150 years, in chronological order, to the words and teachings of the Enlightened One.
 Programs now exist that bring upon the teachings, such as Balanced Emotions, which aim to help you understand your emotions and reconnect with your emotional self.
 These programs work – and have shown a tremendous positive impact on people.
 But, as you read on, it will become apparent to see why the Buddha will forever remain history’s most illustrious psychologist.

 The Process of Emotional Reaction: